nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 * you can use interactive-syntax in any language or environment that supports language-oriented programming.

-To learn more about interactive-syntax, watch [this video][is-video] or read the [accompanying paper][is-paper].
+To learn more about interactive-syntax, watch [this video][is-video] or read [the accompanying paper][is-paper].

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8htgAxJuK5c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [VISr (Visual and Interactive-Syntax realized) for ClojureScript][visr] is a practical implementation of interactive-syntax in web browsers.
 In addition to ClojureScript, the VISr environment works with any [NPM package][npm].
 This article is a brief introduction to VISr.
-It will discuss how to insert a VISr into code and create a new type of VISr.
-Future articles will discuss more advanced uses such as integrating NPM packages and using VISr to other languages.
+It discusses how to insert a VISr into code, how to use a VISr, and how to create a new type of VISr.
+Future articles will discuss more advanced uses such as integrating NPM packages and using VISr for other languages.

 <!-- more -->

 # Getting started with VISr

 Start by going to [visr.pl][visr], which is a web-based IDE that directly supports VISrs.
-Once in the IDE, press `Insert VISr` to place a VISr at the cursor's current position.
+Once in the IDE, press `Insert VISr` to place a VISr at the current cursor position.
 The VISr contains two buttons: the first shows the VISr's visual representation, and the second shows its textual representation.

 ![VISr](/img/intro-visr/visr.png)

 Opening the code shows that the new VISr is an instance of `visr.core/empty-visr`, a default VISr provided by the IDE.
-This VISr expects a message to display in the visual view, in this case "Endless Possibility".
+This VISr expects a map with the key `:message` to display in the visual view.
+Changing the value associated with `:message` changes what is displayed, in this case "Endless Possibility":

 ![Open Visr](/img/intro-visr/visr-open.png)

-Remember that while this VISr is displayed graphically, it still is text.
-You can see this by highlighting the VISr and copying it.
-When placed back into the IDE a copy of the same VISr will appear.
-However, pasting it into other text editors that don't natively support VISrs yields the following human readable, and editable, text:
+Remember that, although this VISr is displayed graphically, it still exists as human-readable text.
+One way to see this text is by copying and pasting the VISr.
+A copy of the same VISr will appear. when its placed back into the IDE .
+However, pasting it into other text editors that do not natively support VISrs yields the following human readable, and editable, text:

 ```clojurescript
 ^{:editor visr.core/empty-visr}(visr.core/empty-visr+elaborate